 Xiao GL, Zhang CH, Liu FY, Chen ZH, Hu SY, “Clinical experience in treatment of Amanita mushroom poisoning with Glossy Ganoderma Decoction and routine western medicines.”
 Chin J Inter Med 2007 Jun; 13(2):145-147.

 Zhao J, Cao M, Zhang J, Sun Q, chen Q, Yang ZR, “Pathological effects of the mushroom toxin alpha-amanitin on BALB/c mice.”
 Peptides 2006 Dec; 27(12):3047-3052.

-The North American Mycological Association (NAMA) is a 501(c)(3) nonprofit organization with 80 affiliated clubs and over 1,500 members.
+The North American Mycological Association (NAMA) is a 501(c)(3) nonprofit organization.

 NAMA is committed to the promotion of scientific and educational activities related to fungi.
 NAMA supports the protection of natural areas and their biological integrity.
 We advocate the sustainable use of mushrooms as a resource and endorse responsible mushroom collecting that does not harm the fungi or their habitats.